FascodeNet/alterlinux/README.md

-## ビルド

-以下は実機でビルドを行う場合の手順です。
-ArchLinux環境でビルドする必要があります。
-事前に`archiso`パッケージをインストールしておいてください。

 ## build

+The following procedure is for building with the actual machine ArchLinux.
+If you build on Docker, please refer to [this procedure](https://github.com/SereneTeam/alterlinux/blob/dev/Howtobuild_on_docker.md).

 You need to build in ArchLinux environment.
 Please install `archiso` package beforehand.

 ```bash